JBL Flip 4 vs UE Boom 2 [Dec 2019]: Which is Best?

 While both will achieve that, only one is right for you.
 Read on to see how the JBL Flip 4 fares against the UE Boom 2.

-My Bottom Line Up Front: For most users, I prefer the UE Boom 2 available here for the excellent app functionality, better midrange, and custom color options.
+My Bottom Line Up Front: For most users, I prefer the UE Boom 2 available here for the excellent app functionality, better battery, better midrange, and custom color options.

 |JBL Flip 4||UE Boom 2|